N-M-T/Pupil-Labs-Mocap-Trigger/README.md

 Upload the Arduino sketch to your board.
 Connect an AV lead to a sync out on the Vicon server, and secure the other end to pin A0 on the Arduino.
 Connect the Arduino to your PC using a USB.
 In Nexus, set the corresponding sync out port to 'duration'.
 The server will then give a TTL voltage of 5V when an acquisition is started.
 Open pupil labs capture and ensure the glasses are connected and everything is running.
 Finally, run Trigger_Connect.py.

 Depending on which USB port the Arduino is connected to, you might have to edit line 45 in Trigger_Connect.py, for example, from serial.Serial('COM10', 115200) to serial.Serial('COM11', 115200).
+Also lines 9 and 23 for ip address.

 It is best to run Trigger_Connect.py from the command prompt as I have found IDEs like Spyder can result in unwanted behaviour.